- You can maximize physical security at your building by investing in perimeter security, access control, and surveillance systems.

 This post covers:

 - What is physical security?

 - What are some common physical security threats?

 - How to improve physical security on your property

 - How to choose the best physical security system

 What is physical security?

 Physical security is a state of safety that you can provide for your tenants, their possessions, and your property as a whole to protect them from physical actions such as theft, trespassing, or vandalism.
 You can provide this security by investing in physical security measures — such as landscape additions, access control systems, alarms, and staff procedures — that help keep unauthorized people out to protect people and assets in a building.

-Different areas of your property will call for different levels of physical security.
+Different areas of your property will call for different levels of physical building security.
 While you might highly guard a high-value area like a staff office or an IT room, you’ll need to consider convenience as a factor in other areas of your building with heavy traffic, like the lobby.